FormidableLabs/builder/README.md

 #### Frontend Resolution and Module Pattern

 An analogous situation occurs for frontend JS code in the production archetype, but with a different solution.
-If frontend web application code that has dependencies from a dev archetype,  the build environment will need to be enhanced to search within the dev archetype.
+If frontend JS code has dependencies within a dev archetype, the build environment will need to be enhanced to search the dev archetype's `node_modules`.
+(This often occurs in frontend test suites).

-For webpack, this means adding the dev archetype modules directory explicitly to the code (`resolve.root`) and loader (`resolveLoader.root`) configurations as appropriate.
+For Webpack, this means adding the dev archetype modules directory explicitly to the code (`resolve.root`) and loader (`resolveLoader.root`) configurations as appropriate.
 So, something like: